Why Do a Meta-Analysis?

 The Importance of Choosing the Right Model

 Looked at the pooled treatment effects (the diamonds).
-Notice how much smaller and precise the fixed-effects model one is.
+Notice how much smaller and precise the common effects model one is.
 Now, look at random-effects model one.
 Way less precision!

 Another example using dichotomous outcomes.